microsoft/SymCrypt/README.md

 In some of our Linux modules, SymCrypt uses [Jitterentropy](https://github.com/smuellerDD/jitterentropy-library) as a source of FIPS-certifiable entropy.
 To build these modules, you will need to ensure that the jitterentropy-library submodule is also cloned.
-You can do this by running `git submodule update --init -- jitterentropy-library` after cloning.
+You can do this by running `git submodule update --init -- 3rdparty/jitterentropy-library` after cloning.

-The SymCryptDependencies submodule provides the RSA32 and msbignum implementations which are used as benchmarks in the unit tests when compiled on Windows.
+The `unittest/SymCryptDependencies` submodule provides the RSA32 and msbignum implementations which are used as benchmarks in the unit tests when compiled on Windows.
 Due to licensing restrictions, we cannot release these libraries publicly, so this submodule will only be cloneable by Microsoft employees with access to our private Azure DevOps repository.
 If you are external to Microsoft, you can ignore this submodule.
 It is only used in the unit tests and does not change the behavior of the SymCrypt product code.